Skip to the main content.

 How much does it cost to staff up a restaurant?

 Staffing costs vary by restaurant size, service style, and wage market.
-A full view of labor costs includes wages, taxes, benefits, overtime, and training/onboarding, so “staffing up” is more than just hourly rates.
+A full view of labor costs includes wages, taxes, benefits, overtime, and training/onboarding — so “staffing up” is more than hourly rates.

 What percentage should overhead cost be in a restaurant?

-Overhead varies widely and includes rent, utilities, insurance, and supplies.
-The practical rule is that overhead should still leave room for profit after food and labor—so if labor rises, you must tighten other categories or improve productivity to protect margins.
+Overhead varies widely (rent, utilities, insurance, supplies).
+The practical rule is that overhead should still leave room for profit after food and labor — so if labor rises, you must tighten other categories or improve productivity to protect margins.

 What’s the typical restaurant markup?